negativ/skvdb/README.md

 Each volume consists of two files: Index Table (.index) and Log Device (.logd).
 Log Device format is very simple: just an array of blocks with fixed size (1024/2048/4096/etc., 2048 bytes by default).
-Index Table file contains array of Index Records (1 root index record with id #1 at least).
+Index Table file contains count of records (64-bit LE integer) and array of Index Records (1 root index record with id #1 at least).

 Index Record format is following: